-The service, security and operational standards relating to accreditation (the Accreditation Standards) are contained in the Accreditation Manual.
-They are the minimum standards expected of all passenger transport service and hire and drive passenger service operators, and include requirements to:
+Drivers and passengers of a hire vehicle expect that the service being provided meets minimum standards of safety.
+The Transport Commission has approved a number of Accreditation Standards.
+These standards are contained in the Hire and Drive Passenger Service Operator Accreditation Manual.
+They are the minimum standards expected of all hire and drive passenger service operators, and include requirements to:

-- keep relevant records relating to your service; - ensure that your vehicles are safe and inspected regularly; and - where relevant, ensure that your drivers are appropriately qualified and suitable people to be driving your vehicles.
+- keep relevant records relating to your service; and - ensure that your vehicles are safe and inspected regularly.

-If you can demonstrate that you are doing everything you are required to do as outlined in the Accreditation Manual, you can expect to be assessed as complying with the minimum Accreditation Standards.
+If you can demonstrate that you are doing everything you are required to do as outlined in the Hire and Drive Passenger Service Operator Accreditation Manual, you can expect to be assessed as complying with the minimum Accreditation Standards.